 West Mercia Police

-The three images below display the visually stunning grounds of Hindlip Hall, managed by Stuart Reading on the right.
-It's worth noting that the centre picture is taken of one of the surrounding fields owned by the estate.
+The images below display the visually stunning grounds of Hindlip Hall, managed by Stuart Reading on the right.
+It's worth noting that the picture on the left is taken of one of the surrounding fields owned by the estate.
 Clearly there were some very forward thinking and my farming colleagues will notice that the headlands have been sown down to what is now a very mature wildflower meadow mix.
 It is abundantly obvious that the reason the bee colony is so strong at Hindlip is because all this soft landscaping and conservation work has been completed by Stuart and his team.

 Shrewsbury and Telford Hospitals (SaTH)